Week 5 Thursday Night Football sportsbook promos, boosts for Rams vs. 49ers

-Best sportsbook promos for 49ers vs. Rams on Thursday Night Football: BetMGM, bet365 betting promos
+Best sportsbook promos for 49ers vs. Rams on Thursday Night Football: bet365, BetMGM betting promos

 Find the best NFL betting promos for San Francisco 49ers vs. Los Angeles Rams at sportsbooks like Caesars Sportsbook, DraftKings, and FanDuel

-Week 5 of the NFL schedule begins with a battle of 3-1 NFC West teams as the Los Angeles Rams host the San Francisco 49ers.
-The Rams have won three straight in this series and are favored by 8.5 points with an over/under of 45 points on Thursday Night Football.
+Thursday Night Football features two NFC West foes facing off when the Los Angeles Rams take on the San Francisco 49ers.
+The 49ers have lost three straight in this series and are 8.5 underdogs with Brock Purdy (toe) sidelined.
 Kickoff from SoFi Stadium is at 8:15 p.m.
 ET, so be sure to check out some of the top online sportsbook promos before you place any Week 5 NFL picks.

 Here are the best sportsbook promos you can get for NFL Week 5